Sir Henry Royce

 “Strive for perfection in everything you do.
 Take the best that exists and make it better.
 When it does not exist, design it.”

 Royce’s interest in automobile engineering began when he first bought a second-hand French Decauville in 1901.
 Over the next 3 years he developed his own car in his workshop largely as a result of him being unimpressed with the engineering of the Decauville.
 He built two further cars, called Royces and sold one to Henry Edmunds (known as the Godfather of Rolls-Royce), a car dealer who introduced Royce to his friend Charles Rolls.
-The rest is history.
+The rest, as they say, is history.

 Aircraft engine design and development